rchain/bounties/projects/dictionary.md

 **Linking to Definitions**
 Link to a term by using the term in an anchor, e.g. for Rholang, link to:
 https://github.com/rchain/Members/blob/master/projects/dictionary.md#rholang.
-Or copy the link icon that Github displays when you hover over a heading.
+Or copy from the link icon that Github displays when you hover over a heading.

 ##  RChain General